synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

-In step 2, this requires that the underlying file's data in the specified location by the offset and length found in step one has not changed – this is a possible race condition with Garbage Collection.
+In step 2, this requires that the underlying file's data in the specified location by the offset and length found in step one has not changed – this is a possible race condition with garbage collection.

-In step 3, this involves moving the domain iterator, so all the race condition in the domain level also apply here.
+In step 3, this involves moving the domain iterator, so all the race condition in a `domainDB` also apply here.

-### 4.3.4 Deleting
+#### 3.3.4 Deleting

-Deletion at the Unary level is a direct forward of deletion from the Domain level.
+Deletion in a `unaryDB` is a direct forward of deletion from `domainDB`.
 The only added logic is the opening of an absolute gate on the time range being deleted – this will invalidate all deletions on ranges where a writer may write as well as all deletions whose time range intersect with another deletion's time range.
 Once the gate is created, since it has absolute authority, it will remain in control for the entirety of the delete duration.

-### 4.3.5 Garbage Collection
+#### 3.3.5 Garbage collection

-Garbage collection at the Unary level is a direct forward of Garbage Collection from the Domain level.
+Garbage collection in a `unaryDB` is a direct forward of garbage collection from `domainDB`.

-## 4.4 Cesium level race conditions
+### 3.4 cesiumDB race conditions

-At the Cesium level, multiple unaryDBs are stored to represent multiple channels.
+In a `cesiumDB`, multiple `unaryDB`s are stored to represent multiple channels.
 Therefore, reads and writes at this level culminate in **frames** (series from different channels).

-At the Cesium level, each entity may control multiple channels – i.e. multiple Unary or Virtual databases.
+In a `cesiumDB`, each entity may control multiple channels – i.e. multiple unary or virtual databases.
 Fortunately, the execution of these entities on different channels do not interfere with each other: a writer on one unary channel will not cause race conditions on another channel.
-Similarly, Iterator at the Cesium level is simply a stream wrapper that forwards the commands it receives to its unary-level internal iterators.
+Similarly, iterator in a `cesiumDB` is simply a stream wrapper that forwards the commands it receives to its `unaryDB` internal iterators.

-Out of the four entities, the only entity that requires particular attention at the Cesium level is the deleter, as we must not delete index unaryDBs that contain time stamp data for other data channels.
+Out of the four entities, the only entity that requires particular attention at the cesium level is the deleter, as we must not delete index `unaryDBs` that contain time stamp data for other data channels.
 To this end, we first check under an absolute controller region that the time range is neither controlled by a writer (in which case we would report that there is data in that time range) nor containing any time stamp data.
-If there are no data, then we call the unaryDB's `delete` method to begin deleting data.
+If there are no data, then we call the `unaryDB`'s `delete` method to begin deleting data.
 Note that there is a race condition here: right after our `HasDataFor`'s gate is released, there could be a writer that writes some data and closes its gate right before `delete`'s gate is acquired, causing us to delete index data for other channels.
 However, we do not anticipate seeing this case often, as very rarely would one delete an index channel but keep some data channels indexed by that index channel.

-## 4.5 Conclusion
+### 3.5 Conclusion

 Here is a list of race conditions revealed from this RFC:

-- Domain level:
+- `domainDB`:
-  - file_controller: acquireWriter's descriptor limit check may not extend into the following conditional statement to create a new writer.
+  - `file_controller`: `acquireWriter`'s descriptor limit check may not extend into the following conditional statement to create a new writer.
   - Iterator: `Write` inserting a pointer before the position of interest; `Delete` deleting pointer(s) before or at the position of interest during operations that involve `reload()` (almost all operations).
-  - Iterator: `Write` to the pointer at the position of the iterator; Garbage Collection of pointer at the position of the iterator during `newReader()` or `TimeRange()`.
+  - Iterator: `Write` to the pointer at the position of the iterator; garbage collection of pointer at the position of the iterator during `newReader()` or `TimeRange()`.
-  - Iterator: Garbage Collection during `Read()` from a created section reader.
+  - Iterator: garbage collection during `Read()` from a created section reader.
-  - Multiple Garbage Collection processes on the same file running concurrently.
+  - Multiple garbage collection processes on the same file running concurrently.
-- Unary level:
+- `unaryDB`:
-  - Iterator: index's domain DB gets Garbage Collected during `Next` or `Prev`.
+  - Iterator: index's `domainDB` gets Garbage Collected during `Next` or `Prev`.
-- Cesium level:
+- `cesiumDB`:
   - Writing to an index channel while deleting that index channel with data depending on the said channel.